vectordotdev/vector/USER_EXPERIENCE_DESIGN.md

 #### Transform boundaries

-Opposite of source and sinks, Vector transforms should be broad and minimal.
+As opposed to source and sinks, Vector transforms should be broad and minimal.
 They should align with a high-level use case, like mapping, aggregation, or routing.
 The goal here is to reduce the number of choices a user makes and be opinionated with solutions.
 Our opinions should prioritize performance and